-Alcentra Limited is classified for regulatory and capital purposes as a limited licence firm.
-Therefore in accordance with FCA requirement, Alcentra Limited's Pillar I capital requirement is the greater of the company's fixed overhead requirement (FOR) or the sum of credit risk and market risk capital requirements.
-Alcentra's fixed overhead requirement is significantly less than the sum of credit and market risk requirements.
+Alcentra is classified for regulatory and capital purposes as a limited licence firm.
+Therefore in accordance with FCA requirement, Alcentra calculates the Pillar I capital resource requirements as the larger of Fixed Overhead Requirement ('FOR') and the sum of credit risk and market risk capital resource requirements.
+Alcentra's FOR is significantly less than the sum of credit and market risk requirements.

-As at 31 December 2017, the FOR for Alcentra was £6.8m\ (2016: £6.6m).
+As at 31 December 2018, the FOR for Alcentra was £7.7 million (2017: £6.8 million).
 The FOR has been calculated as equal to one quarter of the fixed expenditure of the company less allowable deductions.